VisualPerspective/web-worker-projection/README.md

 so [frame rate declines](http://k9.github.io/globe-viewer-svg-test).

 So this is an experiment in moving D3 projection math into a WebWorker, with the goal of reducing processing on the main thread.
+It's implemented so that you can compare detail levels, SVG vs Canvas, and number of WebWorkers.

-For SVG, this means computing "path" strings in the WebWorker and passing them back: https://github.com/k9/web-worker-projection/blob/master/app/webworker.js
+For SVG, the WebWorkers compute "path" strings and pass them back to the main thread: https://github.com/k9/web-worker-projection/blob/master/app/webworker.js

 For Canvas, a simple proxy is used to record operations in the